-The first thing for me to say is that I'm not persuaded that the checks Moneybarn carried out did go far enough.
+The first thing for me to say is that unlike our investigator I'm not persuaded that the checks Moneybarn carried out did go far enough.
 I'm not persuaded that it was reasonable to rely on an estimate of Mr S' living costs given what Moneybarn saw on the credit search it carried out.
-And I think that this ought to have led Moneybarn to do more to work out Mr S' actual regular living costs, rather than relying on estimates of this.
+And I think that this ought to have led Moneybarn to do more to verify Mr S' actual regular living costs.
 That said, I don't think that obtaining further information on Mr S' actual living costs would have made a difference to Moneybarn's decision to lend in this instance.

 To be clear I'm not going to carry out a forensic analysis of whether the loan payments were affordable.
 I'm simply going to consider what Moneybarn is likely to have done if it obtained the information I think it should have done.
 I say this because the information Mr S has provided about his finances at the time appears to show that when his visible committed regular living expenses and existing credit commitments were deducted from his monthly income, he did have the funds, at the time at least, to sustainably make the repayments due under this agreement.
-So I don't think that Moneybarn finding out more about Mr S' actual living expenses, rather than relying on estimates like it did, would have made a difference to its lending decision in this instance.